 05 of 08

 About 30 minutes south of Tacoma is the Capital Mall in Olympia.
 This mall is about on par with South Hill in size—a bit smaller than malls to the north, but still a good range of stores if you need to buy clothes or get your Christmas shopping done all in one place.
-Newer retailers include H&M and Dick's Sporting Goods.
+Retailers include H&M, Best Buy and Dick's Sporting Goods.
 Olympia Mall has a food court and a theater within it, as well as a few sit-down options.

 Location: 625 Black Lake Boulevard, Olympia, WA